mvrahden/treasurer/README.md

 ### Read

 In the following section is the API description for the reading facility.
-Have a look at the Code Examples for [async reading](examples/async-reading.md) and [sync reading](examples/synced-reading.md).
+Have a look at the Code Examples for [async reading][async-read] and [sync reading][sync-read].

 #### `fileReader(options?: ReaderConfig): Function`
 * Entry point and configuration-injection for the file-reader facility.